GoThereGit/Chinese-AMR/README_Eng.md

 # 2 Important Dates
 * **June 10, 2022**
   * Initial Public Call for Participation
-  * Release of Training Set and Dev Set
+  * Release of the Train Set and Dev Set
   * Availability of Evaluation Software (Align-smatch)
 * **August 8, 2022**
   * Enrolment Deadline
 * **August 10, 2022**
-  * Release of Test Set (Test A and Test B)
+  * Release of the Test Set (Test A and Test B)
 * **August 20, 2022**
   * Submission of Annotated Data
 * **August 26, 2022**
-  * Release of Gold Data of Test Set (Test A and Test B)
+  * Release of Gold Data of the Test Set (Test A and Test B)
 * **September 5, 2022**
   * Submission of Technical Report
 * **September 30, 2022**